Jonathan Lazare Alperin: Biography

-Alperin attended school at Princeton University and wrote his Ph.D. dissertation in 1961 "On a Special Class of Regular p-Groups" under the direction of Graham Higman.
+Alperin attended Princeton University and wrote his Ph.D. dissertation On a Special Class of Regular p-Groups (1961) under the direction of Graham Higman.
 He was awarded a Guggenheim Fellowship in 1974.
 He has several times (1969, 1979, and 1983) been a visiting scholar at the Institute for Advanced Study.
 In 2012 he became a fellow of the American Mathematical Society.